Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Introduction

 The paper is organised as follows.
-In the next section, we introduce some notations and definitions and give some properties of monotone operators that are relevant to our study.
-In \Cref{Pest/vector population model and preliminary results}, the model describing the natural evolution of the population is presented, first in an homogeneous isolated area, and then in a patchy environment.
-In particular, a condition that ensures population elimination is provided.
+In the next section, we introduce some notations and definitions that are relevant to our study.
+In \Cref{Pest/vector population model and preliminary results}, the uncontrolled model describing the natural evolution of the wild population is studied, first in a homogeneous isolated area, and then in a patchy environment.
+In particular, a numerically tractable condition that ensures population elimination is provided.
 Then in \Cref{The n-patch sterile insect model}, we study the $n$-patch model describing the evolution of sterile insects with constant releases.
-In \Cref{introduction of a control}, the models describing the evolution of the natural and sterile insect populations are coupled, and the feasibility of population elimination by introduction of additional linear mortality terms and the release of sterile insects in a subset of controllable patches is studied.
-When the (sufficient) condition for elimination feasibility is satisfied and when an Allee effect is naturally present, we give an upper bound for the control duration.
-Then, the optimisation problem consisting in achieving minimisation while minimising a certain cost function, chosen as a non-decreasing and convex function of release rates of the sterile insects, is studied in \Cref{minimization section}.
-In \Cref{simulations}, we use numerical simulations on \textit{Bactrocera dorsalis} to illustrate the theoretical results and assess how model parameters, especially dispersal coefficients, influence control strategies.
-We also show that although mass trapping increases the critical number of sterile insects to be released daily, it shortens the SIT program and can reduce the total number of sterile insects released.
+In \Cref{introduction_ control_chap3}, the models for wild and sterile insects are coupled, and the feasibility of population elimination, under the constraint that the releases of sterile insects are limited to a prescribed subset of patches, is studied.
+When the (sufficient) condition for elimination feasibility is satisfied and when the origin of the uncontrolled system is locally asymptotically stable, we give an upper bound for the release duration.
+Then, in \Cref{minimization_section}, an optimisation problem consisting of achieving elimination while minimising a certain cost function, chosen as a non-decreasing and convex function of the sterile insect release rates, is studied.
+Finally in \Cref{simulations}, we use numerical simulations on \textit{Bactrocera dorsalis} to study how different network configurations and practical constraints, including some where the releases are limited to a specific number of patches, influence release strategies.
+We also study SIT in combination with MT, and the numerical explorations suggest that, although MT increases the critical release rates required to eliminate the population, for fixed release rates it reduces the release duration, and thus decreases the total number of sterile insects released over the entire programme.
+For reader’s convenience, most of the proofs of the results are put in the Appendix.